JoaoCarabetta/PTN/README.md

 **Instructions:**

+* Run 'pip install -r requirements.txt' to install all the required modules'
 * Place your GTFS data in the corresponding folder named _gtfs_
-* Add a folder named _result_ to store data from simulations
 * Check file path and adjust it according to your needs

 For more Information about GTFS format, please check: